Synthetic Syncretism

 Tutors' statement:

+"With a plethora of means of representations not available to the analogue practice, Tobias provides an impeccable example of syncretism of contemporary CAD techniques and CAD/CAM technologies with historical architectural references, site-specific design narratives, and intuitive non-linear design processes.
 Although digitally driven, he does not succumb to the pervasiveness of parametric protocols.
 His portfolio is more than the display of extraordinary 3D modeling and rendering skills, it is a virtuoso performance of patience, precision and tremendous creativity that re-enacts a challenging architectural conversation on ritualistic objects, pre-Modern typologies, and religious ornaments.

 Who wonders about his nickname ‘Gaudi on Acid’?"